McMaster-University-Library/GeoPortal-Harvester-Geospatial-Data-Pages/README.md

 	10. Run the script by hitting F5.
 	11. Send the newly created Collection_Additions.csv, Collections_Deletions.csv, and Collections_Updates.csv files for Drupal processing.

-Note: Once the Drupal process has completed and all data pages are on the McMaster library website, all metadata should be consistent with the Master.csv file created by the script, Collection_Creator.py.
-In any case necessary (eg. uncertainty in this consistency), follow the steps below to create a valid Master.csv file for which to perform the data update.
+Note: Once the Drupal process has completed and all data pages are on the McMaster library website, all metadata should be consistent with the Master_Collection_Creator_Output.csv file created by the script, Collection_Creator.py, with the exception of new Nids assigned to new items.
+As such, **_it is imperative to download the web production extract file, Master_Production_Extract.csv, as well as to update new Nid numbers for manual records._**

 	5a.
 Download the latest version of all data pages available at the McMaster library website using the URL, https://library.mcmaster.ca/geospatial-export-records.csv.
 	5b.
 Save the file to the local directory, C:\Home\GeoPortal-Collection.
 	5c.
-Rename the file as Master.csv.
+Rename the file as Master_Production_Extract.csv.
+	5d.
+Manually update new Nid numbers for new items within the GIS Data Pages Google Spreadsheet using Master_Production_Extract.csv.

 ## Resource: Geospatial_Data.csv